shamim-hussain/graphene_bulk_nanoribbon_tightbinding/README.md

-# Band Structure of Bulk and Nano-ribbon Graphe by Tight Binding Method
+# Band Structure of Bulk and Nano-ribbon Graphene by Tight Binding Method
 Nearest neighbor tight-binding estimation of band structures of bulk and nano-ribbon (Armchair and Zigzag) graphene.

 For more info see the "Report.pdf".